 The value of virtual tours in attracting international students has been steadily growing: 11.7% of visits to YouVisit’s sites originate from abroad, and 25% of its campus tours are multi-lingual, with the top languages being Chinese and Spanish.
-This virtual tour of the Cambridge Executive Language Institute, for example, comes in five languages.

 Other factors international students consider are nationality clubs, international festivals, and the availability of international religious institutions and international banks.
 They are also highly influenced by whether other students from their country have previously chosen the school, and whether that group is thriving.
 Links within a virtual tour that highlight these factors can be very useful.